Disclosing disability to an employer

 Talking about disability at a job interview

 Whether you talk about your condition is your choice.
-Decide before the interview whether you will talk about it or not.
-Doing so will help you feel prepared for the interview and focus on proving your suitability for the role.
+You can decide before the interview whether you will talk about it or not.
+It may help you feel prepared for the interview and focus on proving your suitability for the role.

 Disability should not be the subject of the interview.
 You could discuss the support you may need if offered the job.
 You could also show how your experiences as a disabled person will help you to do the role.
 If you’ve performed well in previous jobs or volunteering, mentioning these will be an advantage.